-Suppose you see all the people are crossing the street, but you stop and say, “I don’t care what they are doing, I am going to wait until the light changes.”
+Suppose you see all the people are crossing the street, but you stop and say, “I don’t care what they are doing.
+I am going to wait until the light changes.”
 You will most probably feel awkward and think that people are laughing at you or ridiculing you, because you are waiting for the light to change.
-You don’t want to attract undue attention and you don’t want everyone looking at you.
+At the same time you do not want to attract undue attention and you don’t want everyone to look at you.

-- Wait until the light changes.
-By doing so you develop inner strength.
-Wait not because you are afraid to cross the street or just because you are a law abiding citizen, which is good, but because by doing so you strengthen your self discipine.
+- Wait until the light changes to green.
+By doing so you develop your inner strength.
+Wait, not because you are afraid to cross the street, or just because you are a law abiding citizen, but because by doing so, you strengthen your self discipline.

 - Ignore any feeling of inconvenience or ridicule that you might feel, because you are the only person not crossing the street.